Cybersecurity-LINKS/pqt-hybrid-cryptosuites/docs/v0.1/index.md

 [//]: # (Lossless cryptographic key transformation processes that result in equivalent cryptographic key material MAY be used for the processing of digital signatures.)

-This is a set of examples of public keys encoded as a `JsonWebKey`, the examples are instrumental to introduce composite public keys encoded as `CompositeJwk`
+This is a set of examples of public keys encoded as a `JsonWebKey`, examples are instrumental in introducing composite public keys encoded as `CompositeJwk`

 [//]: # (JWK RFC 7517 - crv P-256, P-384, P-521)
 [//]: # (JWK with Ed RFC 8037 - OKP Octet Key Pair - crv Ed25519, Ed448)